No pension what should I do!

 If you’re facing retirement with no savings, then you may not have much to fall back on if anything bad happens.
 Here are a few steps you can take to ensure that you can still enjoy a comfortable retired life

-First, take a close look at your budget and see where you can cut back on expenses.
-While you may not be able to dramatically reduce your spending, eliminating unnecessary costs can free up some money that you can put towards savings.
+First, closely examine your budget and see where you can cut back on expenses.
+While you may not be able to reduce your spending, eliminating unnecessary costs dramatically can free up some money that you can put towards savings.

 Second, consider downsizing your home or making other changes that will lower your monthly expenses.
 This could involve moving to a smaller home or relocating to a cheaper area.